IntelLabs/Hardware-Aware-Automated-Machine-Learning/Shears/README.md

 ```

 `nncf_config` indicates the NNCF configuration including the search space for elastic adapters.
-To implement the elastic adapter, we apply the BootstrapNAS feature supported in [OpenVINO™ NNCF](https://github.com/openvinotoolkit/nncf), which provides a suite of compression algorithms for neural networks optimization.
+To implement the elastic adapter, we apply the BootstrapNAS feature supported in [OpenVINO™ NNCF](https://github.com/openvinotoolkit/nncf), which provides a suite of compression algorithms for neural network optimization.
-Note that we use the stage LR scheduler in NNCF, so the learning rate is set in the NNCF config file, instead of `learning_rate` of `TrainingArguments`.
+Note that we use the stage LR scheduler in NNCF, so the learning rate is set in the NNCF config file instead of the `learning_rate` of `TrainingArguments`.

 ### Evaluation